Priyaljalan/Data-Enthusiasts-/data_dictionary.md

 Daily Return — Daily percentage change in Alphabet Inc. closing stock price used to measure short-term stock performance Cumulative Return — Total accumulated return over the selected time period used to evaluate overall stock performance Volatility — Annualized standard deviation of Alphabet Inc. stock returns used to measure investment risk and return fluctuation
-Correlation Between Stock Returns and Treasury Yields — Statistical measure used to evaluate the relationship between daily stock returns and changes in the United States 10-Year Treasury Yield
+Correlation Between Stock Returns and Treasury Yields — A statistical measure used to evaluate the relationship between daily stock returns and changes in the United States 10-Year Treasury Yield
-Risk Premium — Difference between Alphabet Inc.’s annualized return and the average US 10-Year Treasury Yield benchmark Risk-to-Reward Ratio — Metric used to determine whether the level of stock returns justified the amount of investment risk and volatility
+Risk Premium — Difference between Alphabet Inc.’s annualized return and the average US 10-Year Treasury Yield benchmark Risk-to-Reward Ratio — A metric used to determine whether the level of stock returns justified the amount of investment risk and volatility
 Scatter Plot Analysis — Visualization used to examine the relationship between Treasury Yield changes and Alphabet Inc. stock returnsTreasury
 Treasury Yield Trend Analysis — Trend visualization used to analyze periods of changing interest rates and their relationship with technology stock performance